fortrabbit/blog/craft-image-transform-toolbox.md

 image: craft-image-toolbox-poster.png
 imagecredit: ""
 canonical: craftsnippets.com/articles/image-processing-in-craft-cms-with-image-toolbox-plugin
-tags:
+tag:
   - webdev
 ---

 ## Introduction

 Craft CMS offers developers a robust functionality for [transforming and processing](https://craftcms.com/docs/4.x/image-transforms.html) images uploaded through its control panel, allowing for seamless integration with templates.
 Leveraging the power of image transforms, developers can effortlessly modify image proportions, size, format, and more.

 While this functionality provides a solid foundation, Craft CMS does not support more advanced functionalities out of the box, such as automatically generating WebP versions of images, implementing responsive images, and automatically creating image placeholders for missing images.